gb-alves03/gb-alves03/README.md

 # 💫 About Me:
 📚I'm a Computer Science student, with interest for Software Engineer area.
-My objective is gain experience on I.T to be a professional even more capable.<br>🌱 I’m currently learning Backend development with Java with Spring, Microservices and Messaging.<br> 🧑🏾‍💻 I'm currently working at Santander as Software Developer Intern ♨️
+My objective is gain experience as a Backend developer to be a professional even more capable.<br>🌱 I’m currently learning Backend development with Java with Spring, Microservices and Messaging.<br> 🧑🏾‍💻 I'm currently working at Santander as Software Developer Intern ♨️

 ## 🌐 Socials: